kazcare/cheesy-cheese/README.md

 * I have a sticky header and navbar, situated side by side on the top of the each page of the site.
 On the smaller screens navbar moves under the logo creating another row.
 For the mobile screens navbar used to go under logo but the navbar items were stacked on top of each other and it was covering almost half of the screen.
 I fixed if by reducing the font of the navbar item, so these can fit on onle row under the logo.

 * The sticky header and navbar had another issue that when I was scrolling down it was staying on the top of all the items except hero image.
-I used z-index on the header area and hero image and gave the one for header area higher value than the one for the hero image to solve the issue.
+I used z-index on the header area and hero image and gave the one for header area higher value than the one for the hero image to resolve the issue.

 [Back to Top](#table-of-contents)